elisemercury/difPy-dev/docs/usage.rst

 Folder paths must be specified as either standalone Python strings, or in a Python list.

 difPy can search for duplicates in the union of all folders, or only among the folders and subdirectories itself.
-See :ref:`Usage Samples`.
+See :ref:`in_folder`.

-By default, starting with v4.x, difPy uses **multiprocessing** for both the build and the search process.
+difPy leverages **multiprocessing** for both the build and the search process.

 .. _cli_usage: